 Your configs deserve

-ConfigPig is the managed registry that gives your team versioned config files, format conversion (JSON, YAML, TOML, INI, .env), safe deployments, and a REST API + MCP server — so your configs stop living in random files scattered across your codebase.
+ConfigPig is the managed registry that gives your team versioned config files, format conversion (JSON, YAML, TOML, INI, .env), zero-knowledge secrets management, and a REST API + MCP server — so your configs and secrets stop living in random files scattered across your codebase.

 Works with every MCP client and REST API